rapid7/metasploit-framework/documentation/modules/post/hardware/automotive/cherokee_kill_brakes.md

    SESSION                   yes       The session to run this module on.
 ```

+**CANBUS**
+CAN Bus to perform scan on, defaults to connected bus

+**SESSION**
+The session to run this module on.

+**DefangedMode**
+Set this to `false` to disable defanged mode and enable module functionality.
+Set this only if you're SURE you want to proceed.

 ## Scenarios
 You can test this module doing a candump wherein the first CAN Frame will start a diagnostic session with the ABS ECU and then bleed all the brakes at maximum which contains one message (InputOutput) but requires multiple CAN messages since the data is too long to fit in a single CAN frame.